ubaldus/wikilite-test/README.md

 * `/api/search`: Combined search across titles, content, and vectors (if enabled)
 * `/api/search/title`: Search only article titles
-* `/api/search/content`: Search article content
+* `/api/search/lexical`: Search title and article content
-* `/api/search/vectors`: Vector-based semantic search
+* `/api/search/semantic`: Vector-based semantic search
 * `/api/article`: Retrieve complete articles by ID

 All search endpoints support pagination through the `limit` parameter and return results in a consistent JSON format.
 For detailed API documentation and examples, please refer to the [API Documentation](API.md).